 Millennial and Gen Z Renters in the Digital Landscape

 As we explore how the multifamily marketing digital landscape is shifting, keep the millennial factor in mind.
-Millennials (and the up-and-coming Gen Z renters) carry quite some weight in this industry.
+Millennials (and the up-and-coming Gen Z renters) bear some weight in this industry.
 They are the renters and the industry leaders of today and tomorrow, not to mention a sought-after generation for multifamily marketing professionals.
-They’re also brand-centric, tech-savvy, and peer-reliant when it comes to product referrals or real estate.
+They’re also brand-centric, tech-savvy, and peer-reliant regarding product referrals or real estate.

-Specifically, in the multifamily industry, leasing managers are quickly realizing that millennial and Gen Z renters would rather text than talk during the leasing process, that they research extensively on their smartphones, and that they need community-based, amenity-rich properties to keep them satisfied.
+Specifically, in the multifamily industry, leasing managers quickly realize that millennial and Gen Z renters would rather text than talk during the leasing process, research extensively on their smartphones, and need community-based, amenity-rich properties to satisfy them.

-Their expertise in technology puts them at the forefront of this multifamily revolution — get Gen Z and millennials engaged and you have a large, loyal, and vocal audience to build your brand.
-On the development side, new tools are making it easier to invest, consolidate, and connect.
+Their expertise in technology puts them at the forefront of this multifamily revolution — get Gen Z and millennials engaged.
+You have a large, loyal, and vocal audience to build your brand.
+On the development side, new tools are making investing, consolidating, and connecting easier.